 #2.
 What you need to do

-Step 1: Buy a PIN number from Bank Simpanan Nasional (BSN)
+Step 1: Buy a PIN from Bank Simpanan Nasional (BSN)

-The cost for the PIN number is RM15.65.
-This PIN is needed for you to access the UPU website.
+The cost for the PIN is RM15.64 (including GST), which is needed for you to access the UPU website.
 If you own a BSN ATM card, you can purchase the PIN from any BSN ATM.
 If not, head to the nearest BSN branch, or buy online through MyBSN internet banking.

 Step 2: Set up for the application

 - Use a laptop or computer to go online.
-DON’T apply via mobile as there have been many cases of entered data vanishing mysteriously.
+DO NOT apply via mobile as there have been many cases of entered data vanishing mysteriously.

 - Make sure you use a compatible browser.
 The latest version of Mozilla Firefox or Internet Explorer works well with the UPU website.